addiethehomie/IMIC_SDS/README.md

-# IMIC_SDE - Intel MIC Software Development Emulator
+# IMIC_SDS - Independant MIC Software Development Suite

-**Intel Many Integrated Core Software Development Emulator**
+**Independant Many Integrated Core Software Development Emulator**

+**NOT AFFILLIATED WITH INTEL**

 A comprehensive emulator for Intel Xeon Phi Knights Corner (KNC) and Knights Landing (KNL) architectures, enabling software development without requiring physical hardware.

 ## Overview

-IMIC_SDE provides complete emulation of Intel's Many Integrated Core (MIC) architecture, supporting both Knights Corner (first generation) and Knights Landing (second generation) Xeon Phi processors.
+IMIC_SDS provides complete emulation of Intel's Many Integrated Core (MIC) architecture, supporting both Knights Corner (first generation) and Knights Landing (second generation) Xeon Phi processors.
 This emulator enables developers to build, test, and optimize KNC/KNL applications on standard x86-64 systems.
 I've thoroughly checked for any license conflicts or legal issues and I have found none, I based this on solely open source components.
 However, if there does happen to be any conflicts or issues you notice please notify me and I'll fix it as soon as I can, I wish to comply with law and ethics to my full capacity.

 ## Supported Architectures